-Having a great strategy is not enough; it needs to be supported by great execution, in order to deliver consistently on the promises made to customers.
+Having a great strategy is not enough; it needs to be supported by great execution, to deliver consistently on the promises made to customers.
 In a world that is becoming more and more volatile and therefore less and less predictable, superior supply chain execution becomes increasingly critical to sustainable business success.

 This course provides concepts, models and methods that are important for the design, control, operation, and management of global supply chains in a dynamic world.
-The course introduces frameworks and approaches that cannot only be used to describe and analyse supply chain strategies.
+The course introduces frameworks and approaches to describe and analyse supply chain strategies.

 The topical coverage reflects the desire to highlight those strategic supply chain aspects that are critical to the success of a business, i.e. putting the supply chain strategy into the context of the overall business strategy: customer value is linked to critical supply chain concepts such as the design of the physical infrastructure (the so-called distribution network), push and pull, the major processes for managing manufacturing, inventories and distribution, as well as systems/IT and organisational aspects.
 Attention is also paid to relevant strategic choices such as make or buy.
-Stress is placed on the need for supply chain integration and internal cross-functional alignment.
+Emphasis is placed on the need for supply chain integration and internal cross-functional alignment.
 An important component of the course is a practical assignment related to a company.
-Information will be provided through a separate handout, in a separate session.